qeeqbox/access-control/README.md

 #### Rule-Based Access Control (RAC)
 Access based on a predefined set of rules or access permissions

-- allowing access to specific IP
+- Allowing access to specific IP

 #### Responsibility-Based Access Control (ReBAC)
-Access based on the responsibilities assigned to user or users
+Access based on the responsibilities assigned to a user or users

-- Data engineer has access to backup management interface
+- Data engineer has access to a backup management interface

 ## id
 e1fa805d-5936-4287-9e6d-2a252840792f